Barassie

 Barassie (Bàrr Fhasaidh) is a former village on the east shore of the Firth of Clyde in South Ayrshire, Scotland.
 Today it serves as a suburb outside the northern edge of Troon.

 To the north-east of Barassie is the Kilmarnock Barassie Golf Club, which is where Gordon Sherry played.
 Barassie railway station is situated on the Ayrshire Coast Line, and there are regular rail services from the station to Ayr and Glasgow on a daily basis.

 Barassie is a diverse area consisting of a mixture of affluent middle class suburbs to the north and some social housing to the south.

 History

-Archæological site investigations have identified Neolithic and Bronze Age remains.
+Archeological site investigations have identified Neolithic and Bronze Age remains.

 In the mid 19th century the village developed from a farm and mill and became a centre of railway wagon maintenance.